nisc/facebook-friend-filter/README.md

 ## For Facebook
 ### What does it do?

 *Friend Filter* filters your Facebook friends based on certain criteria.
-It can create custom Facebook friend lists.
+It can (a) create custom Facebook friend lists and (b) publish wall posts that are only visible to matching friends.
 A live demo is hosted [here](http://friend.herokuapp.com).

 The following filter criteria are currently supported: